ARMSLab/observability_measure.github.io/README.md

 ## Observability Gramian
 Observability Gramian for nonlinear system is slightly different fron linear one.
 In nonlinear system, the observability changes with the states.
-Also, system could use only specific region where it is observable and controllable. can be calculated using two different ways: Empirical and Linearized.
+Also, system could use only specific region where it is observable and controllable.
+It is impossible to check observability for each state of the operation region.
+That is why trajectory is generated along which observability gramian is calculated.
+For VSA system trajectroy looks like following:

+##add trajectory

+Observability Gramian  can be calculated using two different ways: Empirical and Linearized.
 In linearized case, Gramian for nonlinear system calculated as linear one by linearization of the system and feeding the linearized matrix as following:

 \begin{align}